Sikander Bakht: Early life

-Political career
+Career

+By 1945, Bakht was a clerk in Supply Department of the Government of India.
+He did social work with Jamiat Ulema-e-Hind.
+Then he became personal secretary to Chief Minister Chaudhary Prakash.
+He was part of Shanti Dal, a socialist wing of Congress, and Friends of New Kashmir Committee.
+He was initiated into politics by Subhadra Joshi.
 In 1952, Bakht was elected to the Municipal Corporation of Delhi as a Congress candidate.
+Around this time, he was accused by Organiser of being a commander in Muslim League's National Guards, misappropriation of properties of refugee and having an affair with Subhadra Joshi.

-In 1968 he was elected as the Chairman of Delhi Electric Supply Undertaking.
-In 1969 the Congress party split and Bakht stayed with Congress (Organisation).
+In 1968, he was elected as the Chairman of Delhi Electric Supply Undertaking.
+In 1969 the Congress party split and Bakht stayed with Congress (O).
 Bakht was then elected to The Metropolitan Council of Delhi as a Congress (O) candidate.
 On 25 June 1975, Emergency was declared by Prime Minister Indira Gandhi, Bakht along with other opposition leaders was imprisoned on 25 June 1975.
 He was lodged in the Rohtak Jail until his release in December 1976.
 Prime Minister Indira Gandhi ordered General Elections in March 1977.
-As soon as the opposition leaders were released, they merged all opposition parties to form The Janta Party.
+As soon as the opposition leaders were released, they merged all opposition parties to form Janata Party and Bakht became a leader in Janata Party.

-In March 1977, Bakht was elected to the Lok Sabha (the lower house of Indian Parliament) as a Janata Party candidate, from Chandni Chowk in New Delhi.
+In March 1977, Bakht was elected to the Lok Sabha as a Janata Party candidate, from Chandni Chowk defeating Subhadra Joshi.
+The election turnout was 82.98% and Bakht got 71.91% of the vote.
 Morarji Desai was appointed prime minister and he appointed Bakht as a Cabinet Minister for Works, Housing, Supply and Rehabilitation.
 He served in this capacity till July 1979.

-In 1980 the Janta Party split and Bakht opted to be with the Bharatiya Janata Party (BJP).
+In 1980, the Janta Party split and Bakht opted to be with the Bharatiya Janata Party (BJP).
+He was inspired by his mother who years earlier argued him to join Jan Sangh after witnessing its grassroot zeal.
+He became good friends with Atal Bihari Vajpayee during Emergency.
 He was appointed General Secretary of BJP.
+He was a part of three-member committee consisting of him, Sunder Singh Bhandari and Ram Jethmalani that drafted the party's constitution.
 In 1984 he was made the Vice President of BJP.
+He lost two elections from Chandni Chowk as BJP candidate.